quickwit-oss/quickwit/docs/overview/features.md

 - Full text search with phrase query and configurable tokenizers
 - Natural query language: `(michael AND jackson) OR "king of pop")`
-- Native support for time-series datasets
+- Native support for time partitionning
 - Local and remote (S3-like storage) indexes
 - Distributed search with stateless instances
 - Fast search on object storage or any storage which provides bytes range queries